casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/cep47/contract-interaction.md

 </details>

 ### Transferring Tokens from Another Account
-Here, you will transfer tokens on behalf of another account.
+Here, you will transfer tokens to another account.
 You will use some randomly generated account addresses to check the behavior of this method.

 #### Executing the transferFrom method
-The below code snippet will execute when calling the [transferFrom](https://github.com/casper-network/casper-contracts-js-clients/blob/b210261ba6b772a7cb25f62f2bdf00f0f0064ed5/e2e/cep47/usage.ts#L297-L302) method.
+The following code snippet will execute when calling the [transferFrom](https://github.com/casper-network/casper-contracts-js-clients/blob/b210261ba6b772a7cb25f62f2bdf00f0f0064ed5/e2e/cep47/usage.ts#L297-L302) method.

 First, check the owner of the token with ID 5.